shawlu95/system-design/examples/design_youtube.md

 DAG to encode video

 - preprocessor: split videos into group of pictures (GOP), store in memory in case retry is needed
-- scheduler: split the workflow into stages and put in task queue of resoruce manager
+- scheduler: split the workflow into stages and put in task queue of resource manager
-- resouce manager: can access three queues:
+- resource manager: can access three queues:
   - task queues, a priority queue; pick the highest priority ans assign to available workers
   - worker queue
   - task scheduler: pick optimal worker for optimal task